EngineSquared/EngineSquared-Editor/README.md

 # Description

-As we don't have editor now, I wanted to try to create a simple one using IMGUI.
+Since we currently don't have an editor, we wanted to experiment by creating a simple one using IMGUI.

+This project is just a proof of concept for now.